This page may contain affiliate links. Learn More.

 We grow our own sweet potatoes for this dish.

-Southern sweet potato casserole with pecans
+Southern sweet potato casserole

 Step one is to roast and mash 3-4 Cups of sweet potatoes.
 I just wash them off and toss them in the oven at 350 and roast for about an hour or when they are fork tender.
 It depends on the size of your potatoes how long they will take to roast, but you want them nice and soft.

-Sweet potato casserole with oats
+Sweet potato casserole with oat topping

 - 3-4 c. sweet potatoes mashed